Neo-B12 Injection (Hydroxocobalamin)

 Seek immediate medical attention if you experience:

-- signs of allergic reaction (shortness of breath, wheezing, difficulty breathing, swelling of face, lips, tongue or other body parts, skin rash, itching, or hives)
+- Signs of an allergic reaction (shortness of breath, wheezing, swelling of face, lips, or tongue, rash, itching)

-- swelling or pain in body parts (due to blood clots)
+- Swelling or pain in a body part due to blood clots

 Important Warnings